Decentralized Asset Custody Scheme with Security against Rational Adversary: Constructions of Group Assignment Schemes

-Finally we remark that the construction of $\mathcal{A}_{all}$ by itself is mainly a theoretical result.
-Because the size of such group assignment $m = \binom{n}{k}$ grows too fast and hence $n$ and $k$ must be severely bounded in practice, e.g. $n \sim 20$ and $k \sim 5$.
-Otherwise it would be too expensive or even impossible to manage the custody scheme consisting of $m$ custodian groups.
-A solution to mitigate the above issues is by random sampling, as exhibited in Section~\ref{sec_boo}.
+Finally we remark that the construction of $\symmetricdesign$ by itself is mainly a theoretical result.
+Because the size of such group assignment $m = \binom{n}{k}$ grows too fast and hence $n$ and $k$ must be severely bounded in practice, e.g. $n \sim 20$ and $k \sim 5$, in order to keep $m$ reasonable.
+One solution to mitigate the above issues is by random sampling, as exhibited in Section~\ref{sec:random-sampling}.